aphalo/ggpp/README.md

 A plot with an inset plot.

-Inset plot positioned using native plot coordinates (npc) and using keywords insted of numerical values in the range 0..1 which are also accepted.
+Inset plot positioned using native plot coordinates (npc) using numerical values in the range 0..1 together with `I()`.

 ``` r
 p <- ggplot(mtcars, aes(factor(cyl), mpg, colour = factor(cyl))) +